tobinjt/johntobin.ie/content/blog/Updating_environment_variables_from_tmux.md

 +++
 lastmod = 2015-06-15T19:11:02+01:00
-title = 'Updating environment variables from tmux' tags = ['tmux', 'shell']
+title = "Updating environment variables from tmux" tags = [ "tmux", "shell"]
 +++

 Note: this was originally a lot longer and more complex, but a later version of